 Above: The Hotel Adler Spa The following are links to some very fresh and interesting Urban Exploration Photography blog posts.
-(Visited 4 times, 1 visits today) Related
+(Visited 8 times, 1 visits today) About these ads Related

 Tahawus (also called Adirondac, Adirondak, or McIntyre) was a village in the Town of Newcomb, Essex County, New York, USA.
 It is now a ghost town situated in Adirondack Park.
 Tahawus is located in Essex County within the unpopulated northern area designated to the town of Newcomb.
 Tahawus was the site of major mining and […]

 I recently had an article published by PhotographyTricks.com that talked about urban exploration photography!
 Today’s article can be found here.
-(Visited 12 times, 1 visits today) Related
+(Visited 12 times, 1 visits today) About these ads Related

 The Former Stafford Farm has been previously documented in these prior posts on this blog.
 This will be the culmination of all the photographs from the prior posts, spanning a total of three separate visits to this location.
 On this occasion, I have had repeated access to both research as well as access the physical […]